 On a rainy day in 1933, someone took a photograph from in front of the Sears Crescent Building looking up Tremont Street.
 The imposing granite building across from Epsteins Drug Store is the Suffolk County Savings Bank, which was celebrating its 100th anniversary that year.
 (1933, for those who remember, was not the best timing for a bank to be celebrating anything...)
 (From "One Hundred Years of the Suffolk Savings Bank," pub.
 1933)

 Courtesy of the Boston Public Library's Leslie Jones collection, the remarkable picture above shows Scollay Square at its height during the war (note the sailor in the lower right-hand corner near Simpson’s Loan).
 We're looking north; today City Hall would be on our right and the curved 1-2-3 Center Plaza building on our left.
 Those wonderful subway kiosks are long gone, but the Square is still a transportation hub.
 It’s also a highly popular destination, as evidenced by the all the double-parking in front of places such as the Crawford House, Jack’s Lighthouse, and, under the PM Scotch sign, the famous Half Dollar Bar.
-The Crawford House was, most notably, the "home" of Sally Keith, whose remarkable act is chronicled her own page on this site.)
+(The Crawford House was, most notably, the "home" of Sally Keith, whose remarkable act is chronicled her own page on this site.)
 Just above the Tasty restaurant was Frank Liberty's tattoo parlor, whose story is chronicled here, on the wonderful TattooedBoston.com website.

 Jack Frost (undoubtably a nom de plume) published a small collection of sketches in a booklet he titled "The Old Home Town" in 1945.
 The caption of this one says "Scollay Square from Tony Ruggiere's Barber Shop."
 It's a great view looking towards Tremont Row and Pemberton Square.
 Note the Amusement Center next to the Waldorf cafeteria.